-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; with respect to Proposals 2 and 4, votes "For" and "Against," abstentions and, if applicable, broker non-votes; and with respect to Proposal 3, votes for "One Year," "Two Years," "Three Years," abstentions and broker non-votes.
-Abstentions will be counted towards the vote total for each of Proposals 2, 3 and 4 and, with respect to Proposals 2 and 4, will have the same effect as "Against" votes.
-With respect to Proposal 3, abstentions will have the same effect as votes against each of the proposed voting frequencies.
-Broker non-votes on Proposals 2 and 3 will have no effect and will not be counted towards the vote total for any of those proposals.
-Since brokers have authority to vote on your behalf with respect to Proposal 4, we do not expect broker non-votes on this proposal.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, for the proposal to elect directors, votes "For," "Withhold" and broker non-votes; and with respect to Proposal 2 and 3, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Abstentions will be counted towards the vote total for each of Proposals 2 and 3 and, with respect to Proposals 2 and 3, will have the same effect as "Against" votes.
+Broker non-votes on Proposal 2 will have no effect and will not be counted towards the vote total for any of those proposals.
+Since brokers have authority to vote on your behalf with respect to Proposal 3, we do not expect broker non-votes on this proposal.